 You’re well prepared

 Arranging financing before visiting a dealership can make it much easier to make a purchase that you are happy with.
-With financing in place, you will have a better idea of which vehicle makes the most financial sense and will be shopping the overall cost instead of the monthly payment.
+With financing in place, you will have a better idea of which vehicle makes the most financial sense and will be shopping based on the overall cost instead of the monthly payment.